NukeWolf/YaleBoat/README.md

 # YaleBoat

-Bot verifies and does course stuff lmao.
+Bot verifies and does course stuff.

 ## Main Features
 * [Invite Manager](util/inviteManager.js) that tracks invite codes and who joins using those codes in a log channel